Harish-uthravalli/Bingo/README.md

 2. To Execute:
    - python Play.py using a commond prompt or an Editor with terminal.

-3. How to Play
+3. How to Play:
    -To Produce a number Press 'n' on your Keyboard
-   -To See all the numbers that were produced press 'n'
-   - To Quit press 'q'
+   -To See all the numbers that were produced press 'n' -To Quit press 'q'

 How I made this:
 Using the random library I produce a random numbers list that ranges between 1-99 (including 1 and 99).